glycerine/gnatsd/health/ALGORITHM.md

-# The ALLCALL leased-leader election algorithm.
+# The ALLCALL leader election algorithm.

 Jason E. Aten

 February 2017

-definitions, with example values.
+definition, with example value.
 -----------

-Let heartBeat = 1 sec.
+Let heartBeat = 3 sec.
 This is how frequently we will assess cluster health by sending out an allcall ping.

-Let leaseTime = 10 sec.
-This is how long a leader's lease lasts for.
-A failed leader won't be replaced until its lease (+maxClockSkew) has expired.
-The lease also lets leaders efficiently serve reads without doing quorum checks.

-Let maxClockSkew = 1 sec.
-The maxClockSkew is a bound on how far out of sync our local clocks may drift.

 givens
 --------